 Modeling of protein-protein interactions

 The docking experiments presented in Fig 6 revealed several interesting aspects of HPr interactions with PykF, PfkB, Adk, NagB.
 However, first, it is important to recognize that all heteroatoms (non-amino acid atoms) were removed before submitting to docking as required by HADDOCK.
 The structure for PfkB, 3UMO chain A, had an ATP at position 313 before removal.
-The structure for Adk, 1AKE chain A, was in complex with P1,P5-bis(adenosine-5’)-pentaphosphate, an ATP analogue, and this was also removed for the docking experiments. ????
+The structure for Adk, 1AKE chain A, was in complex with P1,P5-bis(adenosine-5’)-pentaphosphate, an ATP analogue, and this was also removed for the docking experiments. ????For all docking runs, the non-phosphorylated form of Hpr was used (3CCD chain A).
+For all docked pairs, the top-scoring complex from the top-scoring cluster was used for visualization.
+However, for prediction of interacting residues, multiple docked complexes were used.
+Residues found at the interface in at least two complexes from the top two HADDOCK clusters were considered to be interacting.

 In a previous study, an interaction between HPr and glycogen phosphorylase (GlgP) was demonstrated, and the interaction between these two proteins as shown by x-ray crystallography ().
-This interaction involves Arg-17, Lys-24, Lys-27, Lys-40, Ser-46, Gln-51 and Lys-72.
+This interaction involves Hpr residues Arg-17, Lys-24, Lys-27, Lys-40, Ser-46, Gln-51 and Lys-72.
 These residues appear to be important for the regulation of GlgP activity, but it is not known how they affect HPr activity.
 There are two domains in PykF, the PK (pyruvate kinase catalytic domain, (residues 1-345) and the PK_C (the C-terminal pyruvate kinase alpha/beta domain, residues 356-468) domain.
 In PK, there is also a disordered region of 13 amino acids (285-297).
-All 17 of the residues in PykF that were predicted to interact with HPr are in the PK domain, and 3 of these are in the disordered region.
+All 17 of the residues in PykF that were predicted to interact with HPr are in the PK domain, and 3 of these 17 were in the disordered region.
 In HPr the range of interacting amino acyl residues are residues number 15-16, 27-32, 41-52, and 67-68 (see Table S3).

 Residues in both HPr and the target enzymes, involved in the interactions with PfkB, Adk and NagB are also presented in Table S1.
-According to our data present in the Table S3, HPr residues His15, 16, 17, Lys-27, 43, Ser-46, 30, 32 involved in interaction with at least 3 enzymes.
-Interestingly, three of the enzymes (PykF, PfkB and Adk) use His-15 as a primary site of interaction, and only NagB does not appear to interact with this Enzyme I-phosphorylatable residue.
-Similarly, three of the enzymes interact with Ser-46, the residue that is phosphorylated in many bacteria that possess the HPr kinase, an enzyme that is lacking in E. coli.
-The enzymes that interact with Ser-46 of HPr include PykF, Adk and NagB, but not PfkB.
+According to our data presented in the Table S3, HPr residues His15, 16, 17, Lys-27, 43, Ser-46, 30, 32 are involved in interaction with at least 3 enzymes (PykF, PfkB, and Adk).
+Interestingly, these three enzymes use His-15 as a primary site of interaction, while only NagB does not appear to interact with this Enzyme I-phosphorylatable residue.
+The same three enzymes (PykF, PfkB, and Adk) interact with Hpr Ser-46, the residue that is phosphorylated in many bacteria that possess the HPr kinase, an enzyme that is lacking in E. coli, yet NagB does not interact with this residue on Hpr.

 Discussion